-Here at the Bedford School we have a highly committed and skilful staff team that provides authentic care, with intimacy, warmth and trust.
+Here at the Esland Bedford School we have a highly committed and skillful staff team that provides authentic care, with intimacy, warmth and trust.

-Bedford School was founded to provide outstanding holistic education within a therapeutic environment.
-Here at the Bedford School we have a highly committed and skilful staff team that embody this approach.
+Esland Bedford School was founded to provide outstanding holistic education within a therapeutic environment.
+Here at the Esland Bedford School, we have a highly committed and skillful staff team that embody this approach.
 We provide authentic care, with intimacy, warmth and trust.
-We value relationships as the key to our success which enables school to be a welcoming safe place for our pupils to learn and prosper.
+We value relationships as the key to our success, which enables school to be a welcoming safe place for our students to learn and prosper.

-The school is rated Good by ISI and the most recent report noted the Excellent way in which the staff support the pupils mental health and wellbeing.
-Pupils’ self-assurance is quickly restored following admission to the school.
-Pupils have expressed this in comments such as “this school has rescued me”, and “I have been to quite a lot of schools, but this is the first one that really cares”.
-ISI February 2019
+The school is rated Good by ISI and the most recent report noted the excellent way in which the staff support the students' mental health and wellbeing.
+Students’ self-assurance is quickly restored following admission to the school.
+Students have expressed this in comments such as; “this school has rescued me”, and “I have been to quite a lot of schools, but this is the first one that really cares,” ISI February 2019.

-The staff at Oracle school have a wide range of skills, expertise and experience.
-As well as our teaching and learning support team we are also fortunate to have highly skilled therapists providing mental health support and therapy as well as more dedicated Speech Language and Occupational therapy.
-All our staff are committed to using therapeutic approaches to help develop our pupils resilience and engagement with learning.
+The staff at Esland Bedford School have a wide range of skills, expertise and experience.
+As well as our teaching and learning support team, we are also fortunate to have highly skilled therapists providing mental health support and therapy, as well as more dedicated speech, language and occupational therapy.
+All our staff are committed to using therapeutic approaches to help develop our students resilience and engagement with learning.
 All our staff have access to high quality training to help them develop and implement a wide range of strategies that help our pupils settle and thrive.

-Our aspirations are that pupils leave Oracle School with a range of academic qualifications and social skills that will stay with them throughout their adult life.
-Pupil progress in these areas will form the foundation of future success in their employment, their independence and will enable them to become effective members of their local communities.
-Our pupils follow a curriculum which contributes to a well-balanced education, developing the abilities and life skills of individual students so that they may become valuable, positive and active place in society.
-The entitlement is for all pupils at Oracle School, regardless of age, gender, race, religion or disability.
+Our aspirations are that students will leave Esland Bedford School with a range of academic qualifications and social skills that will stay with them throughout their adult life.
+Student progress in these areas will form the foundation of future success in their employment, their independence and will enable them to become effective members of their local communities.
+Our students follow a curriculum which contributes to a well-balanced education, developing the abilities and life skills of individual students so that they will hold a valuable, positive and active place in society.
+This entitlement is for all pupils at Esland Bedford School, regardless of age, gender, race, religion or disability.

-As a school we are constantly looking at how we can develop and improve our provision to excite and inspire our pupils.
-In the summer of 2020 we revamped our small sports unit and also converted a classroom in to a purpose built Science Lab.
-We also purchased a 3D printer for our ICT teaching and to help develop our pupils digital skills for their future employment.
-For 2021 and beyond we are looking to expand our primary provision to ensure we have more space and primary focussed learning spaces.
+As a school, we are constantly looking at how we can develop and improve our provision to excite and inspire our students.
+In the summer of 2020, we revamped our small sports unit and also converted a classroom into a purpose built science lab.
+We also purchased a 3D printer for our ICT teaching and to help develop our students digital skills for their future employment.
+For 2021 and beyond we are looking to expand our primary provision, to ensure we have more space and primary-focused learning spaces.

 Outcomes for children